These five forgotten Miami burger joints have disappeared without a trace.

 In February 1997, all of the 32 TropiBurger locations in Venezuela became Wendy’s restaurants.

-And just like that, they were gone.
+Then, they were gone.

 So there you have it old school Miami burger fans, do you remember any of these?